Leapfrogging – LNG for Africa

 The challenge is to bring natural gas to those generators.
 But pipeline building to every household would be astronomically expensive.
 Much easier would be a fuel that mimics the way diesel was distributed.
 And LNG can be such a fuel.
 Because it’s very similar to diesel except that it is much cleaner and cheaper.

-In Africa’s case, it could even be dirt cheap, as myriads of flares could be converted to LNG in order to produce power (and fuel but that again is for another post).
+In Africa’s case, it could even be dirt cheap, as myriads of flares could be converted to LNG to produce power (and fuel but that again is for another post).
 This gas was an environmental concern so far and could be turned into power for the people of Africa instead of being exported at any turn.

 Why is using LNG for power production in Africa better than exporting it to earn some foreign exchange?
 Well because in many cases the cash earned through LNG is needed to subsidize diesel purchases in the first place.
 That costs more than LNG sales bring.
-Besides, even if a country produces its own diesel, this diesel could then be exported for better money than LNG.
+Besides, even if a country produces its diesel, this diesel could then be exported for better money than LNG.
 The LNG would then be used locally to power the economy and would also allow the country to improve its environmental credentials.
 Because also Africa becomes green nowadays.
-With rising affluence, Africa’s demand a better environment for themselves and their offspring.
+With rising affluence, Africans demand a better environment for themselves and their offspring.

 Today’s modular standardized LNG technology plus advances in electricity generation make this not only a feasible alternative.
 It might indeed be a model for the so-called developed world to mimic.
 Because converting flares into electricity and fuel for the energy-hungry populations of Africa might be a better use of the “blood of the soil”.

-And such a system could evolve from within without the need of any big master plans or strategies.
+And such a system could evolve from within without the need for any big master plans or strategies.
 Those grandiose schemes have never worked in the developed world, what makes us believe that they are going to work in Africa now?
 They are not and we see the results clearly with failing energy infrastructure and scorched land everywhere on the continent.
 Small flare capture and LNG to power projects would just blend in and each one of them does not present insurmountable financing challenges.

 What is needed to make it happen?

-First of all African governments must come to realize that flaring is not only a waste of resource, it also spoils the land, water, and air they use for a living.
-This should have a price so oil producers failing to support anti flaring must be penalized.
+First of all African governments must come to realize that flaring is not only a waste of resources, it also spoils the land, water, and air they use for a living.
+This should have a price so oil producers failing to support anti-flaring must be penalized.
 One way to let them off the hook is if they donate the flared gas to a developer who converts it to LNG for domestic use.
 That gets the oil producer a pass from the penalty scheme and the domestic LNG to power developer a reliable gas source.
 Oh, besides.
 Make the oil producer make the gas flow somehow stable.

 Second, provide a legal and commercial framework for those “LNG to power” developers and investors through bespoke regulation.
 Some incentive must be found for those who used diesel so far to make the switch.